csivitu/ForkThis-Backend/README.md

 <div>
 <img src="/screenshots/Shop.JPG" width="400px;" alt=""/>
 <p>3.
-Heading onto shop, we have items such as tshirts, pens, bags, etc which can be bought using the coins the user is awarded upon getting a PR merged and winning challenges.
+Heading onto shop, we have items such as tshirts, pens, bags, etc which can be bought using the coins the user is awarded upon getting a PR merged and winning challenges.<br/>
 <img src="/screenshots/Purchased%20Items.JPG" width="400px;" alt=""/>
 <br/>
 The purchased items can be viewed under the purchased section.</p>